 The Neuro-SysMed Junior Scientist Symposia

 The Neuro-SysMed Junior Scientist Symposia are organized four times annually, and although they are mainly intended for the up-and-coming "brains" at Neuro-SysMed, i.e. the PhD candidates, postdocs and other young researchers, they are open to all who are interested in the talks, also outside of the Neuro-SysMed groups.
-The talks will be on current topics and research within dementia, MS, ALS and Parkinson's.
+The talks are on current topics and research within dementia, MS, ALS and Parkinson's.

 Bilde